 The ongoing IFA 2010 continues to feed the tech world many new wonders.
 Among the vast array of devices being premiered on a regular basis, iriver’s Cover Story marks another brave entry into the uber-competitive e-reader market.

 The Cover Story is a rather straightforward device, all smooth contours and slimness.
 There’s a stylus to the right of the 6-inch E Ink display.
 Unfortunately, there’s neither WiFi nor 3G connectivity.
-Already disqualified as a serious challenge to the Kindle, bloggers have relegated the Cover Story to a lower weight division in league with Sony’s PRS650
+Already disqualified as a serious challenge to the Kindle, bloggers have relegated the Cover Story to a lower weight division in league with Sony’s PRS650.

-Now in case you’re wondering what the stylus is for, the Cover Story is grade A excellent for note taking thanks to an app.
-Easy four-way navigation control is also guaranteed together with a surprising steepness in retail price.
-A single Cover Story will set you back $258.
+Now in case you’re wondering what the stylus is for, the Cover Story is grade A excellent for note-taking thanks to an app.
+Easy four-way navigation control is also guaranteed, making it simple to browse through your library or navigate through a book.
+The device supports a variety of file formats, including ePub, PDF, and TXT, ensuring that users can read almost any document they have.

 For those put off by the lack of WiFi, the word on the street is iriver’s got a new e-reader cooking.
-No rumors yet on a release date.
-So in the meantime, iriver’s Cover Story has yet to reach Europe and Asia soon.
+No rumors yet on a release date, but it is expected to address some of the shortcomings of the Cover Story.
+This upcoming device is anticipated to include WiFi and possibly even 3G connectivity, making it a more viable competitor in the e-reader market.

 Via Slashgear